DanielleGL/HW2CSC496/README.md

   I use Gatsby to make a wedsite to make a Pokimon index
 </h1>

-## First off most of the project this is mainly gatsby
+## First off most of the project this is mainly Gatsby Tutorial

 1.  **There are links to example blogs**